MicrosoftDocs/azure-devops-yaml-schema/task-reference/cmd-line-v2.md

 <!-- :::editable-content name="remarks"::: -->
 ## Remarks

-Command line has a shortcut in YAML: [steps.script](/azure/devops/pipelines/yaml-schema/steps-script).
+The command line has a shortcut in YAML: [steps.script](/azure/devops/pipelines/yaml-schema/steps-script).

 ```yml
 - script: # script path or inline